Bandra Terminus–Surat Intercity Express

 The 12935 / 12936 Bandra Terminus-Surat Intercity Express is an Intercity express train belonging to Indian Railways that runs between Bandra Terminus and Surat of India.
 A daily service, it operates as train number 12935 from Bandra Terminus to Surat and as train number 12936 in the reverse direction.

 Coaches

-12935/36 Bandra Terminus - Surat Intercity Express has 3 AC chair car(CC), 1 First Class(FC), 6 2nd Class Seating(2S), 9 General Unreserved(GEN) and 2 Seating cum Luggage Rake(SLR) coaches.
+12935/36 Bandra Terminus - Surat Intercity Express has been running with LHB rake since 23 January 2021 and it consisted of 22 coaches: